viridIT/vSMTP/ROADMAP.md

 >This version only manages incoming mails.
 For outgoing mail you must use your current SMTP server.

-## Release Candidate 2
+## Release 0.8.x

-Available early January 2022, version RC2 main objectives are:
+Available early January 2022, these versions main objectives are:

 - The delivery process (local/remote, delivery queues, etc.)
-- Permit standard/enhanced edition switching
-- Post-queue filtering
+- The Post-queue filtering
-- Syslog
+- Enhance logging

-About filtering:
+About filtering functionalities :

 - MIME compliancy (RFC 2045+) checks
 - Actions on MIME headers related to RFC 5322
 - Offline filtering stage (post-queue)
 - Deliver stage related rules and actions

-## Release Candidate 3
+## Release 0.9.x

-This release will focus on:

-- The vSMTP policy server
+These releases will focus on the vSMTP policy server and on performances.
-- Performances

-About vSMTP policy server:

 The vSMTP Policy Server (vPS) is a module dedicated to integrating of third-party software.
 Thanks to its logic engine it can manage complex filtering and security rules.
 In version RC3, vPS will accept delegation trough :